- Has there ever been a walk-off homerun to win the World Series?

 Similarly, What is a walkoff in baseball terms?

-A walk-off homer ends a baseball game instantly by forcing the winning run to score for the home club in the bottom of the ninth inning.
+A walk-off homer ends a ball game instantly by forcing the winning run to score for the home club in the bottom of the ninth inning.
 A walk-off victory is likewise won by the home team in the ninth inning.

 Also, it is asked, What is a 3 run/walk off?

 An ultimate grand slam is a walk-off grand slam that erases a three-run deficit.
-In major league history, there have been 29 such instances, all of which occurred during the regular season, 15 of which occurred with two outs.
+In Major League history, there have been 29 such instances, all of which occurred during the regular season 15 of which occurred with two outs.

 Secondly, What is walkoff homerun?

 A walk-off home run is a home run that concludes a game in baseball.
-It must be a home run in the bottom of the ninth inning, any extra inning, or any other regularly scheduled final inning that gives the home side the lead in the game.
+It must be a home run in the bottom of the ninth inning any extra inning, or any other regularly scheduled final inning that gives the home side the lead in the game.

 Also, How does a walk-off home run happen?